Table of Content

 • Used for oversized goods and long-haul freight.

-Load Capacities of Common Truck Types
+Load Capacities Chart of Common Truck Types

 The load capacity of a truck depends on its axle configuration, engine power, and design.
 Below are the approximate load capacities for commonly used trucks: